Fasting and the Path of Taqwa

 If I asked you to define Ramadan, how would you answer?
 The month of fasting?
 That is correct.
-Yet, Allah described the month of Ramadan as, “the one when the Quran was revealed.”
-(2:185) The revelation of the Quran is the reason why we celebrate the month of Ramadan, and the way we celebrate it is by fasting to develop a closer relationship with our Creator.
-Thus, if we do not improve our relationship with the Quran from now on, we will fail to understand what the month of fasting is all about.
+Yet, Allah described the month of Ramadan as “the one when the Quran was revealed” (Quran 2:185).
+The revelation of the Quran is the reason why we celebrate the month of Ramadan, and the way we celebrate it is by fasting to develop a closer relationship with our Creator.
+Thus, if we do not improve our relationship with the Quran, we will fail to understand what the month of fasting is all about.

 Action Point: I am committed to the following duties towards the Quran:

-B) Understanding: Failing to understand the Quranic message will leave the reader with nothing to inspire or motivate them.
-Once, the Prophet (S) spent all of his night prayers reciting one verse (Quran 5:118) due to his deep contemplation.
+- B) Understanding: Failing to understand the Quranic message will leave the reader with nothing to inspire or motivate them.
+Once, the Prophet ﷺ spent all of his night prayers reciting one verse (Quran 5:118) due to his deep contemplation.

-C) Memorizing: Quran is the ONLY sacred Book in the world that is memorized from cover to cover.
-Take part in this blessed practice and start, at least, with some selected verses or surahs to memorize in this blessed month.
+- C) Memorizing: Quran is the ONLY sacred Book in the world that is memorized from cover to cover.
+Take part in this blessed practice and start, at least, with some selected verses or surahs to memorize in this holy month.

-D) Applying: Make the Quran part of your life by putting its great values in practice.
+- D) Applying: Make the Quran part of your life by putting its great values into practice.

-Finally, I wish you all a blessed Ramadan full of mercy and forgiveness.
-May Allah (SWT) keep us all guided on His Straight Path and united in obeying Him (SWT).
-Ameen.
+Finally, I pray that you all experience a blessed Ramadan full of mercy and forgiveness.
+May Allah ﷻ keep us all guided on His Straight Path and united in obeying Him ﷻ.